microsoft/coe-starter-kit/PowerPlatformDevOpsALM/SETUPGUIDE.md

 Each Dataverse environment (i.e. Development, Validation, Test and Production) will need to have a **Power Platform service connection in DevOps**.
 For each of your environments follow the steps below to setup the service connection.

+>[!NOTE] Users of the ALM Accelerator for Advanced Makers app will only see environments for which they have either User or Administrator role on the Service Connection in Azure DevOps.
+If using personal development environments all developers should have User or Administrator role for the Service Connection for their own development environment.

 1. Go to https://dev.azure.com and select your **Project**

 1. Under **Project Settings** in your Azure DevOps project select the **Service connections** menu item.